WWDCNotes/WWDCNotes/Sources/WWDCNotes/WWDCNotes.docc/WWDC24/WWDC24-10210-Bring-your-apps-core-features-to-users-with-App-Intents.md

 	}
 }

+## Key Takeaways

+Bring your app's core features to users with App Intents

+- 😇 Allow your apps to flow and not generate friction
+- 🧠 Empower user's creativity & flexibility
+- 🌊 Embed your app's features into the system

+## Presenters

+Christopher Nebel, App Intents Engineering

+## Session

 This session is broken down into the following sections:

 - Friction versus flow
 - Understanding the framework
 - Building the code

+Throught this session an example app is references that allows users to list and interact with their favourite hiking trails.

 ## Friction versus Flow